nodejs/node/BUILDING.md

 #### Windows

-* Visual Studio 2015 or Visual C++ Build Tools 2015 or newer
+* Visual Studio 2017 or the Build Tools thereof

 ## Building Node.js on supported platforms